Mothora/mothora-polygon-buildit2022/README.md

 - MothoraGame.sol: Acts as the main contract with account definition and a registry of all the other contracts.
 Allows players to enter a faction and defect to other factions
 - modules/Arena.sol: Manages the start of a battle between players and its termination, rewarding users with a random number of Artifact NFTs that can be used to increase the eficiency of the Faction $ESSENCE Absorber
-- modules/Artifacts.sol: Manages the mint of new artifacts as they are given out in rewards or potentially through crafting (not implemented)
+- modules/Artifacts.sol: Manages the mint of new artifacts as they are given out in rewards or potentially through crafting (not implemented).
+Contains a hardcoded base16 CID link for the Artifacts metadata, generated with Pinata IPFS utility (https://www.pinata.cloud/).
+Check `/helpers`folder to browse the functions used.
 - modules/Cosmetics.sol: Manages the mint of new cosmetic skins, such as character skins.
 Currently only one demonstration skin exists per faction.
+Contains a hardcoded base16 CID link for the Faction Skins metadata, generated with Pinata IPFS utility (https://www.pinata.cloud/).
+Check `/helpers`folder to browse the functions used.
 - modules/Essence.sol: The main currency in the game.
 For demonstration purposes it is minted in its entirety to the deployer address and airdropped to players.
 - modules/EssenceAbsorber: Users can stake both $ESSENCE and Artifacts in their absorbing system.
 Ultimately this is what the competition is about, to increase the Absorber efficiency for their own faction.
 Users can also unstake, calculate and claim rewards.
 The reward distribution system is push-based, performed by an admin function.
 We admit this to be a flaw of the system that would be upgraded into a pull-based mechanism where each user "distributes" to himself/herself the rewards.